sksiwal/docs/docs/sdks/python/installation.md

 )
 ```

-Remember to protect your app secrets like any other secrets or passwords.
+Remember to treat your application secrets with the same level of security as passwords.

 ## Related Topics